-Once a member is identified as eligible for a Population Health Program, the member is automatically enrolled but may opt out at any time by calling Ultimate Health Plans.
+Once a member is identified as eligible for a Population Health Program, the member is automatically enrolled but may opt-out at any time by calling Ultimate Health Plans.
 Members may also be disenrolled from a program when they no longer meet program criteria.
-If you would like additional information about these programs or to request enrollment in a program, please call Member Services between 8 a.m. to 8 p.m. on Monday through Sunday at 1-888-657-4170 or TTY at 711.
+If you would like additional information about these programs or to request enrollment in a program, please call Member Services at 1-888-657-4170 (TTY 711).
+Our hours are Monday - Friday, 8 am - 8 pm.

 Ultimate Health Plans maintains a Complex Case Management Program for members who may need short-term help after a recent hospital stay or who have more complex needs, such as when dealing with multiple chronic conditions.
 For example, Case Managers can help members transition home or to a skilled nursing facility after a hospital stay, or work with members who may need extra help with managing multiple medical conditions.
 Case Managers coordinate with members and the member's primary care provider and/ or specialists to review medications, create goals for members to manage their own health, provide disease or condition-specific education, and assist with making appointments.